 Yes.
-Current regulations permit certain students who fall out of F-1 nonimmigrant student status to apply for reinstatement.
+Regulations permit certain students who fall out of F-1 nonimmigrant student status to apply for reinstatement.
 See 8 CFR 214.2(f)(16).
-This provision might apply to students who worked on a TPS-related EAD or dropped their course load before publication of this notice, and therefore fell out of student status.
-These students must satisfy the criteria set forth in the F-1 nonimmigrant student status reinstatement regulations.
+This provision might apply to students who worked on a TPS-related EAD or dropped their course load before publication of this notice, and, therefore, fell out of student status.
+The students must satisfy the criteria set forth in the F-1 nonimmigrant student status reinstatement regulations.